progression

 Experienced lifters who make consistent strength and size gains often report minimal soreness.
 Their muscles have adapted to the training stimulus.
 The adaptation that reduces soreness is separate from the adaptation that builds strength and muscle.

-A 2013 study in the Journal of Experimental Biology confirmed that DOMS correlates with novelty of the stimulus, not the magnitude of the adaptive response.
+Soreness tracks the novelty of the stimulus, not the magnitude of the adaptive response.
 You can grow without soreness, and you can be devastatingly sore from a workout that produced little growth (like doing 100 bodyweight lunges after months of not training legs).

 Why this matters for 5x5